Transit Fitting#

 )

-opt_params = run_optim(jax.random.PRNGKey(5), t, yerr, y=y)
+opt_params = run_optim(jax.random.PRNGKey(3), time, yerr, y=y)

 Starting from the true values